oracle-livelabs/apex/proof-of-concept/improving-todos/improving-todos.md

     ![click apply changes](images/click-apply-changes.png " ")

-6. On the Project Task Todo form page you will need to update the item type for Task.
+9. On the Project Task Todo form page you will need to update the item type for Task.

     From Shared Components, within the breadcrumbs, click **Application xxxxx**.

     ![click application](images/click-app.png " ")

-    From the application home page, in the list of pages, click **10 - To Dos**.
+    From the application home page, in the list of pages, click **XX - Project Task Todo**.

     ![go to page 10](images/go-to-page10.png " ")

-7. Within Page Designer, in the Rendering tree (left pane), click **P10\_TASK_ID**.
+10. Within Page Designer, in the Rendering tree (left pane), click **P10\_TASK_ID**.
     In the Property Editor (right pane), for Identification > Type, select **Popup LOV**.

     ![set task lov](images/set-task-lov.png " ")

-8. In the Page Designer toolbar, click **Save**.
+11. In the Page Designer toolbar, click **Save**.

-9. Time to review the completed form page.
+12. Time to review the completed form page.

     - Navigate to the runtime environment tab or browser.

-    - Navigate to **To Dos** and refresh the page.
+    - Navigate to **Project Task Todo** and refresh the page.

     - Click the edit icon for a To Do.